Brahme27/Brahme27/README.md

 🌱 I’m always eager to work with like-minded people in the fields of machine learning, data science, and AI to learn, grow, and build impactful solutions.

-💞️ I’m definitely not the most intelligent or smartest person, but I can confidently say I’m very curious, hardworking, and a bit of a workholic when it comes to this field.
+💞️ I’m definitely not the most intelligent or smartest person, but I can confidently say I’m very disciplined,curious, hardworking, and a bit of a workholic when it comes to this field.

 📫 How to reach me:
 Email: [zaynbrahme@gmail.com]